sparkflows/sparkflows-docs/docs/installation/security/security-session.rst

 Securing Session
 =================

-Fire Insights enables you to secure the http session.
-By Default it runs on both HTTP & HTTPS.
+Fire Insights enables you to secure the HTTP session.
+By default, it runs on both HTTP and HTTPS.

 Disable HTTP Session
 -------------------
-Below are the steps to disable HTTP session:
+Below are the steps to disable the HTTP session:

-Go to ``fire-x.y.z/conf/application.properties`` and set the below configurations:
+Go to **fire-x.y.z/conf/application.properties** and set the below configurations:

 ::